abelsj60/lexical-401/lined-code-node/v1/README.md

     Linebreak (<br />)
 ```

-This doesn't lend itself to styling individual lines.

 ### Text handling

 No one really wants to add pictures or interactive elements to code blocks.

 This lead to a central tenet of the `LinedCodeNode` — import, export, and update logic revolves around plain text, not nodes.
-This makes life easy, as Lexical doesn't like to merge code tokens as users type.
+This makes life easy, as Lexical really doesn't like to merge code tokens as users type.

 ## Guides and patterns